Caryn Kerr joined Big Hearts as General Manager in May 2015 and moved into her current role as Development and Fundraising Manager in February 2018.

 Away from Tynecastle, he can be found at the local cinema, golf course or cycling around Edinburgh.

-Kirsty Roebuck initially joined the team on a temporary basis in July 2016 as a Project Administrator for our summer programme.
+Kirsty Roebuck joined the team in July 2016 as our Project Administrator, coordinating the successful delivery of Big Hearts programmes of support and liaising with partners and families involved.
 She was previously a Big Hearts volunteer, helping out with the Big Hearts Zone, events and some admin jobs.
 As well as working with Big Hearts, Kirsty also does youth work in Edinburgh.

 When not at Tynecastle, she likes to spend her time going for walks, baking or watching films.